Az-Net/Proposals/HPoC.md

 The liminal fluctuation between the two static states is a complex and mysterious process, but it is the key to understanding the hard problem of consciousness.
 It is the process that creates qualia, and it is the process that allows us to experience the world as conscious beings.

 Of course, this is just a simple answer to the hard problem of consciousness.
 There is no one definitive answer to this problem, and there is still much that we do not know about consciousness.
 However, I believe that this answer provides a helpful framework for understanding the nature of consciousness and the role of qualia in our experience of the world.

+Various esoteric and contemplative traditions have explored altered states of consciousness and their relation to human experiences for centuries.
+These traditions often emphasize the significance of subjective experiences, introspection, meditation, and other practices to gain insights into consciousness and the nature of reality.

+These esoteric studies and practices have provided valuable perspectives on consciousness, and they can offer unique insights and wisdom beyond what traditional scientific methods alone can achieve.
+Exploring altered states of consciousness and subjective experiences is essential to gaining a more comprehensive understanding of human consciousness.

+However, it is essential to acknowledge that esoteric studies and contemplative practices, while valuable and insightful, may not always align with or be easily integrated into mainstream scientific approaches.
+The challenge lies in bridging the gap between the subjective and qualitative aspects of consciousness explored in esoteric traditions and the objective and quantitative methods used in scientific research.

+To achieve a more comprehensive understanding of consciousness, it is crucial to embrace interdisciplinary approaches that combine insights from both scientific research and esoteric studies.
+By integrating knowledge from various fields, we can foster a more holistic understanding of consciousness and explore its complexities from multiple perspectives.